CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costupd-31.png)

-14. You will be taken to OneDrive, where you will upload the excel file that we just downloaded and then you will be able to view it.
+14. You will be taken to OneDrive, where you will upload the excel file that we just downloaded, and then you will be able to view it.

    ![](./media/costupd-32.png)